How Much Pee Can The Bladder Hold

 4. Strengthen Pelvic Floor Muscles:

 Pelvic floor muscles play a crucial role in bladder control.
 Strengthening these muscles through exercises like Kegels can improve bladder support and reduce urinary leakage.
+Think about it: repeat this exercise several times a day.
 To perform Kegels, squeeze the muscles you would use to stop the flow of urine, hold for a few seconds, and then relax.
-Repeat this exercise several times a day.
 Consistency is key to seeing results.

 5. Maintain a Healthy Weight:

 Excess weight can put added pressure on the bladder, increasing the risk of urinary incontinence.
-Maintaining a healthy weight through diet and exercise can alleviate this pressure and improve bladder control.
+Worth adding: maintaining a healthy weight through diet and exercise can alleviate this pressure and improve bladder control.
 A balanced diet rich in fruits, vegetables, and fiber can also promote overall urinary health.

 6. Avoid Holding Urine for Too Long:

 While it's sometimes unavoidable, consistently holding urine for extended periods can stretch the bladder and weaken the detrusor muscle over time.
-This can lead to urinary retention and other bladder problems.
+Day to day, this can lead to urinary retention and other bladder problems.
 Try to urinate when you feel the urge, rather than delaying it unnecessarily.

 7. Manage Underlying Medical Conditions: